 Now, if you don’t have a blog or are thinking of starting one, I have a step-by-step guide here on starting a money-making blog that will help!
 Or you can take my free 7-day course on starting a blog that makes money from day 1!

 This post includes affiliate links to products I truly (from the bottom of my heart) recommend, meaning at no extra cost to you, I may earn a small percentage which I will use to feed my poor, hungry dogs.

 LET’S ANSWER THE MOST BASIC QUESTION before I get into the nitty-gritty of blog niches and help you with some fantastic blog niche ideas.

 What exactly is a Blog Niche?

-A blog niche basically means that every post you write in your blog will specifically cater to one type of audience or niche.
-Meaning you will be blogging about 1 specific topic.
+A blog niche means that every post you write in your blog will specifically cater to one type of audience or niche.
+Meaning you will be blogging about one specific topic.

 But is having a blog niche really necessary?